Eman-Fatima06/iict-final-project/README.md

-# iict-final-project
+# Brew Mate - Coffee Store Website

-“Brew Mate is a web-based coffee store application created for the IICT course.
-It showcases a modern, responsive design built with HTML, CSS, and JavaScript, featuring product displays, interactive elements, and a clean user-friendly interface.”
+Brew Mate is a responsive coffee store website created for the IICT course.
+It demonstrates the use of HTML, CSS, and JavaScript to build an interactive, user-friendly online coffee shopping experience.

+## ✨ Features
+- Responsive multi-page layout (Home, Menu, About, Contact, Checkout)
+- Cart system with interactive functionality
+- JavaScript-based dynamic actions (toggle, cart update, tracking)
+- Clean UI/UX design suitable for real-world use

+## 🔗 Live Website Link
+(Your GitHub Pages link will appear here after deployment)

+## 🛠 Technologies Used
+- HTML5
+- CSS3
+- JavaScript (ES6+)